achernodub/targer/README.md

-In order to ensure the consistency of the experiements, for evaluation we save the results in BOI-2 format and run the "official" Perl script from NER 2003 shared task, author: Erik Tjong Kim Sang, version: 2004-01-26, example of it's
+In order to ensure the consistency of the experiments, for evaluation purposes we use "official" Perl script from NER 2003 shared task, author: Erik Tjong Kim Sang, version: 2004-01-26, example of it's output:
-output:

 ```
 processed 46435 tokens with 5648 phrases; found: 5620 phrases; correct: 5112.